johnmathewunikie/sched-doc-work/Documentation/scheduler/cfs-data-structs.rst

     task must drop that reference.

 Kernel forwards the tasks to each class based on the scheduling policy assigned to each task.
-Tasks assigned with SCHED_NORMAL, SCHED_IDLE and SCHED_BATCH go to fair_sched_class and tasks assigned with SCHED_RR and SCHED_FIFO go to rt_sched_class
+Tasks assigned with SCHED_NORMAL, SCHED_IDLE and SCHED_BATCH go to fair_sched_class and tasks assigned with SCHED_RR and SCHED_FIFO go to rt_sched_class.
+Tasks assigned with SCHED_DEADLINE policy goes to dl_sched_class.